jepusto/SingleCaseES/inst/shiny-examples/gem-scd/markdown/using_gem_scd_batch.md

   to sequentially order each case.
 For each case, number the first observation 1, the second 2, up through the final observation.

-You will also need to specify values for the following modeling options:
+You will then need to specify values for the following modeling options:

 - __m__: The number of treatment sessions for which you would like to estimate the treatment effect.
 You should pick a value that represents a treatment